 Cotton turtlenecks and t-shirts

-Camera and spare film (or recharge for digital cameras)
+Camera and spare film and batteries (or recharge for digital cameras)

 Plastic bags with zippers for carrying film, etc